 The Associate in Engineering Science (AES) degree is designed for students intending to pursue a bachelor’s degree in engineering.
 ECC’s Engineering Department helps you build a solid academic foundation in mathematics and science, complete courses to fulfill your general education requirements, and enroll in specialty engineering courses before transferring to a four-year institution.

 AES program coursework offers what is normally referred to as the "engineering core" at most colleges and universities.
 Mathematics, physics, chemistry, and engineering courses such as dynamics and statics are at the center of this program which transitions smoothly into junior-level coursework upon transfer.

 Guided Transfer Pathway Available

-Learn more about a plan ECC offers to guide you toward courses relevant to your interests and based on requirements of certain 4-year institutions.
+Learn more about a plan ECC offers to guide you toward courses relevant to your interests and based on the requirements of certain 4-year institutions.
 See all Guided Transfer Options.